stelar-eu/walkthroughs/Scenario 5 - Extracting LAI Timeseries from Sentinel-2 imagery/readme.md

 </div>

 2.**Open the Task** which is last executed in the process.
-The task name depends on the goal of the task, but it should be something like `Segmented Fields for jsmith`.
+The task name depends on the goal of the task, but it should be something like `LAI timeseries for jsmith`.

 3.**Monitor the Task Status**: The task status will be displayed in the task details page.
 You can see if the task is running, completed, or failed.
 The page also provides information for